 But I have other things to do (you too, no doubt!), & my main purpose here is to provide some helpful information other grieving humans can make use of.

 We are sooooo hard on each other, & on ourselves.
-Sad. :(
+It's sad. :(

 But I think it's time to let grief out of the closet.
 Let’s work on that, shall we?